serkanalgl/serkanalgl/README.md

 It's Serkan Algül, a passionate self-taught developer and a freelance software engineer from Türkiye.

-- 👷 I've been worked full time for more than 10 years in software development and continue as freelancer.
+- 👷 I've been worked full time for more than 10 years in software development and continue as indie developer.
 - 🌱 I'm currently developing myself and taking time to realize sophisticated products.
 - ⚡ Fun fact: I am exciting to learn something new!

 <br />